2017 GENERAL RULES

 Line up is based upon the number drawn by the driver at the time of registration at the pit gate.
 Any entry not in lineup chute when previous race has ended is subject to start scratch for the race.
 Once white flag is shown, no entry will be permitted on track.
 This rule subject to Race Director’s discretion.

 All karts must stay in line and maintain pace.
-No acceleration until reaching the designated starting line (double orange cones coming out of turn 4).
-On initial start; no passing or pulling out of line until after the double orange cones.
-All karts attempting to pass before this point or driving to the outside of cones will be black-flagged and put back for jumping spots.
+No acceleration until reaching the designated starting line (white chalk line in turn 4).
+On initial start; no passing or pulling out of line until after the green flag is displayed.
+All karts attempting to pass before this point or driving to the outside before the green flag is displayed will be black-flagged and put back for jumping spots.
 Inside pole kart sets the pace.
+Both karts on front row must cross the line at the same time.
+All karts must maintain the same pace as the leaders and remain nose to tail until the green flag is displayed.
 Before completion of 1 lap, original position is assumed; however the instigator kart may require starting in the rear of the field at the official’s discretion.
 If virtually the whole field is involved in the incident, a complete restart with original positions will occur.
-A single file restart may be signaled at the Race Director’s discretion.
+There will be two attempts at a double file original start then a single file restart will be signaled.
 In the event that a karter does not start any race, they will be scored with last place position for that heat.
 It is the karter’s responsibility to be ready to start his/her heat.

 If a karter scratches on the hot pit grid, we will cross-over the positions.
 If a karter pulls off the track and the field has not taken the green, that line only moves up.
 If a kart pulls off the track for any reason (during heat or feature) that kart will go TAIL.
 This does not include a stoppage on/off track for a civil discussion with officials, or the Race Director indicating he should check your kart on safety issues.